Best Things to Do in Daylesford: Where to Eat, Stay & Play

 Introducing Jumoku, a serene retreat with a natural Japandi twist.
 Perched high with sweeping views of Daylesford, this exquisite property features majestic coral gum trees, Japanese Maples, and plentiful herb gardens, all of which provide complete privacy and a stunning frame to the home.

-Four moody bedrooms lie within, each thoughtfully designed to craft a beautiful sense of harmony and tranquillity.
-Two sumptuous living rooms offer perfect relaxation spaces, one with a glass-front fireplace and the other ideal for reading or garden gazing.
-The expansive kitchen and dining area is reminiscent of a Film Noir scene, and there’s even a café window opening out to the outdoor entertaining area—ideal for summer gatherings.
+Four moody bedrooms lie within, each thoughtfully designed to craft a beautiful sense of harmony and tranquillity, alongside two sumptuous living rooms, one with a glass-front fireplace and the other ideal for reading or garden gazing.
+The expansive kitchen and dining area is reminiscent of a Film Noir scene, and there’s even a cafe window opening out to the alfresco entertaining area.

 Book your stay with Booking.com